mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 ## IAM Identity Center

+### Connection to IDP

+* for authentication, uses SAML 2.0.
+IdP will authenticate users and forward user info to AWS using SAML assertions
+* By default, the users and group does not exist in IAM identity center, need a way to synchronize user and groups in IdP and IAM Identity center, so that permissions can be assigned to user and groups.
+  * This synchronization can be done manually (not recommended)
+  * can use SCIM (System for Cross-domain Identity Management (SCIM) v2.0 standard)
+  * can use a custom solution if SCIM is not supported by IdP
+  * For Active Directory there is a specific solution (IAM Identity Center configurable AD Sync)

 ### Applications

 * Steps are
   * configure connection settings between IAM Identity Center and Custom application
   * add users and groups in IAM Identity Center that can access this application
   * map assertions, which are some attributes related to the user that can be transferred from the external IdP to the application, like a a username, email, addresses, etc...

+* This feature brings
+  * ability to centralize access to multiple applications
+  * only configure once trust relationship with IDP
+  * centralize access audit logs

 ## Control Tower